+The Terziet-01 borehole was drilled at an accidental inclination towards the south (Fig. S1).
+The lithofacies observed in cutting samples changes from dark grey mudstone to micaceous fine sandstones at 28 m depth.
+The acquired gamma-ray log differs from Terziet-02 despite their nearby locations.
+Fault zones were not identified due to a lack of core material and borehole image logs.

+Figure S2.1 Stratigraphic borehole profile of the Terziet-01 with its gamma-ray log.
+The arrow indicates a shift in the gamma-ray log that is also recognisable in Terziet-02.
+The deviation plot indicates a southward inclination of the Terziet-01 borehole.

-Cottessen (B62D1181)
+2.2 Cottessen (ETB-03)

-The Cottessen borehole encountered a 53.6 m thick succession of dark shales with faint lamination and thinly alternating fine sands- and mudstones.
+The Cottessen borehole encountered a 53.6 m thick succession of dark coloured shales with faint lamination and thinly alternating fine-grained sands- and mudstones (Fig. S2.2).
 We interpret this succession as Epen Fm.
-Underlying this succession are micaceous fine- to very fine sandstones and thinly alternating fine sand- and mudstones with frequent burrows.
+Underlying this succession are micaceous fine- to very fine grained sandstones and thinly alternating fine grained sand- and mudstones with frequent burrows.
 The micaceous sandstones are either massive, planar laminated, wavy laminated, or cross-laminated.
 Moreover, soft-sediment deformation such as slumps and loading structures, occurs.
-This succession from 53.6-250.1 m is interpreted as the (proposed) Evieux fm.
+This succession from 53.6-250.1 m is interpreted as the Condroz Fm.